 Dashbird periodically polls your AWS account for data.
+Security is of utmost importance to us!
 All the data we receive is encrypted and stored safely in region us-east-1.

 Polling adheres to AWS limits and we track each and every throttle error from the AWS API, doing our best not to overwhelm them.
 However, if there are other services using the same client APIs, then throttles might still occur.